Zyzto/Adati/README.md

 ## ✨ Features

 ### Core Functionality
-- **Habit Management**: Create, edit, and delete habits with custom names, descriptions, and colors
+- **Habit Management**: Create, edit, and delete habits with custom names, descriptions, colors, and icons
-- **Daily Tracking**: Mark habits as complete/incomplete for any day with optional notes
+- **Multiple Tracking Types**:
+  - **Completed**: Simple yes/no tracking (e.g., "Meditated today")
+  - **Measurable**: Track numeric values with units (e.g., "Walked 5 km", "Drank 8 glasses of water")
+  - **Occurrences**: Track multiple occurrences per day (e.g., "Exercised: Morning, Evening")
+- **Good & Bad Habits**: Track both positive habits you want to build and negative habits you want to break
+- **Goal Setting**: Set daily, weekly, or monthly goals for measurable habits
-- **Streak Tracking**: Automatic calculation and display of current and longest streaks
+- **Streak Tracking**: Automatic calculation and display of current and longest streaks (separate for good/bad habits)
-- **Category System**: Organize habits into categories for better management
+- **Tag System**: Organize habits with custom tags for better categorization
 - **Timeline Visualization**: Beautiful calendar grid showing your completion history at a glance
 - **Day Details**: View and edit all entries for a specific date
-- **Habit Details**: Comprehensive view of each habit with calendar modal and management options
+- **Habit Details**: Comprehensive view of each habit with calendar modal, statistics, and management options
+- **Reminders**: Set up daily reminders for your habits
+- **Data Import/Export**: Import and export your data in JSON or CSV format

 ### User Experience
 - **Material Design 3**: Modern, beautiful UI following Material Design principles